yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

     TTL: 64
 ```

-These differences are **burned into the kernel**—a proxy cannot change them because they're set by your **operating system**, not your browser.
+These differences are **burned into the kernel**.
+A proxy cannot change them because they're set by your **operating system**, not your browser.
 This is how sophisticated detection systems identify you **even through proxies**.

 !!! warning "Proxy Limitation"
     HTTP and SOCKS proxies operate **above the TCP layer**.
 They cannot modify TCP handshake characteristics.
 Your OS's TCP fingerprint is **always exposed** to the proxy server (and any network observers).
 Only **VPN-level solutions** or **OS-level TCP stack spoofing** can address this.

 **Why TCP matters for proxies:**

-- ✅ **Reliable proxy authentication**: Credentials sent over TCP won't be lost
+- **Reliable proxy authentication**: Credentials sent over TCP won't be lost
-- ✅ **Persistent connections**: Single TCP connection can handle multiple HTTP requests (HTTP/1.1 keep-alive, HTTP/2)
+- **Persistent connections**: Single TCP connection can handle multiple HTTP requests (HTTP/1.1 keep-alive, HTTP/2)
-- ✅ **Ordered delivery**: Proxy commands execute in sequence (crucial for authentication flows)
+- **Ordered delivery**: Proxy commands execute in sequence (crucial for authentication flows)
-- ❌ **Fingerprinting exposure**: TCP handshake characteristics reveal your real OS
+- **Fingerprinting exposure**: TCP handshake characteristics reveal your real OS

 #### UDP Characteristics: Speed Without Guarantees